HigherOrderCO/Functional-Benchmarks/README.md

 algorithms that are heavy on mutable array manipulation and in-place loops with mostly numeric workloads.

 These benchmarks are focused on runtime and type-level evaluation performance.
 They do not cover elaboration (yet), which is commonly a significant source of slowdown.
-Kind2 doesn't have a complex elaborator, thus, it doesn't suffer from this problem; but, in turn, it is slightly more verbose than alternatives in certain areas.
+Kind doesn't have a complex elaborator, thus, it doesn't suffer from this problem; but, in turn, it is slightly more verbose than alternatives in certain areas.
 For a brilliantly designed elaborator, check [smalltt](https://github.com/AndrasKovacs/smalltt) by András Kovács.
-Kind2 aims to, in a future, incorporate insights from this work.
-Also, Kind2 does **not** have a totality checker (yet), so, it is arguably doing less than alternatives; although the cost of the totality checker should be negligible in comparison to general evaluation, but it is still worth noting.
+Kind aims to, in a future, incorporate insights from this work.
+Also, Kind does **not** have a totality checker (yet), so, it is arguably doing less than alternatives; although the cost of the totality checker should be negligible in comparison to general evaluation, but it is still worth noting.

-Finally, these the type-checker all use Kind2's **Rust interpreter**.
-In theory, Kind2 could be compiled to machine code, which would make it 3-4 faster, but the cost of C compilation would overshadow that.
+Finally, these the type-checker all use Kind's **Rust interpreter**.
+In theory, Kind could be compiled to machine code, which would make it 3-4 faster, but the cost of C compilation would overshadow that.
 In a future, once we implement incremental compilation, we might be able to pre-compile the type-checker, allowing only user-defined functions to be injected.
-That would immediately make Kind2's numbers 3-4x lower.
+That would immediately make Kind's numbers 3-4x lower.
 There are other incoming optimizations on the making, including a complete GPU runtime!